JamesClonk/JamesClonk.github.io/content/posts/wireguard-on-kubernetes.md

 PersistentKeepalive = 25
 ```

-As you can see from the above client config example we've defined with the *`DNS`* entry which DNS server should be used by the client once the VPN connection is established.
+As you can see in the example above with the *`DNS`* entry we've defined which DNS server should be used by the client once the VPN connection is established.
 In this case it is the IP under which our AdGuard Home DNS server is reachable, and thus we have now DNS-based ad-blocking automatically included for all our VPN traffic/connections.

 ### qrencode